The standstill period is a defined period of time between the notice of the contract award decision and the award of the contract.

 The standstill period is 10 days where the standstill notice is sent to all tenderers by electronic means.
 The 10 days end at midnight at the end of the 10th day after that on which the last notice is sent.

 Where the notice is sent to any tenderers by other means, e.g. by post, the standstill period is 15 days ending at midnight at the end of the 15th day after that on which the last notice is sent.

 Unsuccessful Tenderer Concerns

 If unsuccessful tenderers have any concerns about the process, and/or its outcome, they should be raised during the standstill period.

 Before approaching the court seeking any legal remedies, a tenderer must inform the Organisation and explain the basis for its court application.
 The Organisation will usually be aware of any legal challenge prior to the end of the mandatory standstill period.

-When court action has commenced your Organisation cannot award the contract unless the court permits this.
+When court action has commenced, your Organisation cannot award the contract unless the court permits this.
 This is usually after your Organisation has successfully applied to the court.

 A standstill notice must also be issued providing, where applicable, the grounds for any decision:

-Your Organisation can withhold certain information about regarding the contract award, where its release would prevent the enforcement of the law or be contrary to the public interest, would affect the commercial interests of particular tenderer(s)(public or private) or may impact fair competition between tenderers.
+Your Organisation can withhold certain information regarding the contract award, where its release would prevent the enforcement of the law or be contrary to the public interest, would affect the commercial interests of particular tenderer(s)(public or private) or may impact fair competition between tenderers.